xlibre-alpine/website/README.md

 # X11Libre Alpine Linux/Chimera Linux Package Website

-This is the official website for the X11Libre Alpine Linux/Chimera Linux package, hosted on GitHub Pages which also contains prebuilt packages (x86_64 for now).
+This is the official website for the X11Libre Alpine Linux/Chimera Linux package, hosted on GitHub Pages which also contains prebuilt packages (x86_64 and arm64 for now).

 These packages were built from [this repository](https://github.com/xlibre-alpine/xlibre-ports).